KJ5CYM/PhreakBox/README.md

 # PhreakBox v1.3
-An all-in-one phone phreaker tonez player written in C++ for Windows XP/7.
+An all-in-one phone phreaker tonez player written in C++ for Windows.
 ![screenshot of app interface](https://github.com/elr0b0h0b0/PhreakBox/blob/main/screenshot.png "UI")

 # What does it do?